vseryakov/backendjs/README.md

                 }
                 bkjs.server.start()

-        3. Start the scheduler and the web server at once
+        3. Start the jobs queue and the web server at once

-                bkjs run-backend -master -web
+                bkjs run-backend -master -web -jobs-workers 1

     * etc/crontab.local - additional local crontab that is read after the main one, for local or dev environment